 Naoko Senoo was born in Tokyo in 1972 in a family with a strong artistic background.

-In 1994 she was a laureate at the National French Music Competition.
+In 1994, she was recognized as a laureate at 2nd French Music Competition sponsored by All Japan Musical Instruments Association.

 At a Tokyo concert in November 2000, she met Belgian jazz pianist Nico Vancouver and they have played together ever since.